BLOG!

 2. Brevity Is Your Friend

 They’re called briefs for a reason and should be kept as short as possible.
-Be direct, persuasive, and explain why the judge should rule in your favor.
+Be direct, and persuasive, and explain why the judge should rule in your favor.
 Make it easy for the judge to arrive at a favorable conclusion by keeping your arguments to the point.

 3. Capture Your Points with a Story